 It has only been possible thus far to reliably predict the water level of rivers a few days in advance.
-Scientists are now developing a calculation model that enables longer term predictions.
+Scientists are now developing, with the aid of ocean and climate data from the last six decades, a calculation model that enables longer term predictions.

 "Fisherman, fisherman how deep is the water?" - "Five metres!" - "And how can we cross the river?"
 Not only school children, but inland waterway transport requires dependable information regarding current water levels.
 This is important for finding out whether a river is navigable for large, perhaps only smaller or even minimally-loaded ships with a shallow draught.
 And predicting the water level is similar to forecasting the weather: The earlier the information is available, the better.
 However, dependable water level predictions are currently made only two to eight days in advance.
 A new procedure is supposed to make long-term predictions possible in the future.
 Monica Ionita-Scholz, research scientist in the "paläoklimadynamik group" at the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI), is developing, in cooperation with the Bundesanstalt für Gewässerkunde (BfG) statistic models for assessment of future water runoff expected over a longer time frame at various locations on the Elbe, Weser, Rhine and Danube rivers.